NikV/woocommerce-feedback-field/README.md

-# woocommerce-feedback-field
+# WooCommerce Feedback Field

-A simple WooCommerce extension coming soon.
+A simple extension that allows a buyer to rate the purchase experience on checkout.